Testing decoders and rules

 Repeating the request with the same session

 Add the session token to the request and send it seven more times within two minutes.
-You can see that rule id 5710 matches multiple times.
+You can see that rule ID 5710 matches multiple times.
 In the rule object of the response, inside the output field, you can see the firedtimes counter increases with each repetition.
-But for the last request, rule id 5712 makes the match.
-This rule captures the eighth event that rule id 5710 matched previously for the same IP address.
+But in the last request, rule ID 5712 triggers and captures the eighth event that rule ID 5710 matched previously for the same IP address.

 LOGTEST_REQ=$(echo '{'\